8 Classic Vegetarian Recipes from Chennai's Culinary Scene

 8. Koozh (millet porridge)

 This homespun dish is tied to the villages of Tamil Nadu but is frequently a favorite in countless homes and temples in Chennai.
-It is refreshing, filling, and great for good nourishment.
+It is refreshing, filling, and excellent for good nourishment.

 Key Points:

-• Usually enjoyed with buttermilk mixes in the summer as it is cool.
+- It is usually enjoyed with buttermilk mixes in the summer, as they are cool.

 A khichdi that describes Chennai’s agrarian story.

-• Other sides could be paruppu usili, poriyal.
+- Other sides could be paruppu usili and poriyal.

 Conclusion